ARCHES NATIONAL PARK, UTAH

 Combining big sky, high desert, natural stone and earth formations to form unforgettable night photo images.
 We will spend five nights covering stunning natural features in Arches National Parks.

-Workshop begins at 10am on Nov 15 and ends after the shoot the night of Nov 19th
+Workshop began at 10am on Nov 15 and ended after the shoot the night of Nov 19th

 Workshop leaders: Matt Hill & Tim Cooper (learn more about your teachers)

 Official NPS websites: Arches National Park | Canyonlands National Park

 As with all National Parks at Night photo workshops, we will only teach at this location once.
 If you have a dream of making epic long exposures at night in this location, we hope you join us.

 During your workshop, you'll get five afternoons of lecture, instruction & critique and five nights of shooting.
 Our workshop starts the day after a supermoon full moon, which means we’ll have a great blend of crisp moonlight and dark skies - more of the latter as we move into the later days of the workshop.
 It's likely going to be in the 40s or 50s during the day, and nighttime lows near freezing.
 It's high desert at altitude.
 But with the cool temperatures usually comes low particulate and an amazing clarity to the skies.

 Locations may include the famous Delicate Arch, Sand Arch, Broken Arch, the Devil's Playground, Turret Arch, Balanced Rock the Windows and perhaps more.
 There is truly a wealth of opportunity to light paint and create epic star trails.